All Episodes

 That's admitted.

-He's in the army.
+He's in the Army.

 He's hired to whitewash this.

-He's been in the St. Louis papers.
+When he started speaking out, just met in the St. Louis papers.

 They grab him.